MonikaTzenova/CSharp-Part-2/Exams/2016-12-07/2016-12-07-Morning/2. Cards/README.md

 ## Output
 - The output consists of **2** lines .
     - If you can form at least one whole deck of 52 cards from the hands, print "Full deck" on the first line.
-Othewise, print "Wa wa!".
+Otherwise, print "Wa wa!".
     - On the second line, print all cards that occurred an even number of times, in ascending order, separated by a whitespace " ".
 Look at the examples to get a better idea of how the output should look like.

 ## Constraints